 The proposed development introduces a variety of building elements and utilises a visually engaging architectural language with a selection of appropriate materials and finishes.
 The proposed built form and composition of the new buildings respond to the emerging character of the area and therefore provides a positive contribution to the visual quality of Ryde.

-The proposed development also includes the provision of public art throughout the site.
+The proposed development also includes a heritage interpretation strategy to celebrate the existing building which occupies the site as well as the provision of public art throughout the site.

 6.2.3.
 Natural Environment